nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ### 3.5 VC Example

 Below is an example of a credential.
-The `credentialSubject` is omitted since it's custom per VC.

 ```json
 {